code-is-the-easy-part/code-is-the-easy-part.github.io/_posts/2014-03-04-configuration.md

 Why?
 --------------------------------------------------------------------------------
-Every developer needs to think about configuration.
-Configuration is one of the first things I address when building a new codebase.
-Configuration can tell your program
-* Where to find your database
-* What port to bind to
-* How long to wait until timing out
-* Who to email when there's a problem
-* What remote API server to connect to
-* What domain name the web server is using
-* So much more...

 You can run multiple instances of your program on a single host.

 A good codebase will have solutions for all kinds of configuration needs.
 Some things to consider: